12 Things You Need to Know About Your Nest Thermostat

 • Enter a 4-digit pin number you can remember, and keep in mind this has to be entered twice.

-• For locking a Nest in Heat or Cool mode, fine-tune your maximum and minimum temperature range and then press Lock at the bottom of the screen.
+• If locking in Heat or Cool mode, define your maximum and minimum temperature range before tapping Lock at the bottom of the screen.

-To unlock a Nest, open the settings and choose Unlock.
-Once you enter your 4-digit pin, your device will be unlocked.
+When you're ready to unlock the Nest, open the settings and choose Unlock.
+Once you enter your 4-digit pin, the Nest will be unlocked.

-8. How to Control a Nest Thermostat from Your Phone
+8. Controlling Your Nest Thermostat from Your Phone

-Before you can make adjustments for a Nest on your phone with Google Home or the Nest app, you need to follow a few steps:
+Before you can make adjustments for a Nest on your phone with Google Home or the Nest app, there are a few steps to complete first:

 • Download the Google Home app or, if you have an advanced model, the Nest app to your phone.

-• Hook up your Nest Thermostat.
+• Plug in your Nest Thermostat.

-• Start the Google Home app on your phone and follow the instructions to select your account, link to your new device and connect to Wi-Fi.
+• Start the Google Home app on your phone and select the account, link to your new device and connect to Wi-Fi.

-• There is a guided setup tool on Google, for those needing extra assistance in connecting.
+• There is a guided setup tool on Google, if you would like more assistance in connecting.

-Once you’ve added your Nest to your Home app, it's accessible by clicking Thermostat on the home screen.
+As soon as you've connected the Nest to your Home app, you can find and adjust it by clicking Thermostat on the home screen.
 Once you do that, making adjustments is done by dragging your finger along the screen or tapping on a plus or minus sign.

-9. Making a Nest Thermostat Schedule
+9. Setting a Nest Thermostat Schedule

-Your Nest allows you to schedule temperature programming either on the device or on the Google Home app.
-Newer and advanced models of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, can also be adjusted by using the Nest app.
+A Nest allows you to set temperatures schedules either on the device or on the Google Home app.
+Newer and advanced models of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, are also controllable with the Nest app.

-• Temperature presets: If you prefer other basic preset options, open the Google Home app and select Thermostat.
-Then, tap presets and choose Edit.
-As soon as you're finished making updates, select Done.
+• Temperature Presets: For changing the Nest's preset temperatures, open the Google Home app and select Thermostat.
+Then, tap Presets and choose Edit.
+After the changes are complete, select Done.

 10. Setting a Temperature Range on a Nest Thermostat